robinrodricks/FluentStorage/doc/blob-storage/index.md

 This sample is useful if you want to transfer files between two storage providers like from Microsot Azure to Amazon S3 or vice versa.
 Or copy files from the local disk to one of the cloud providers, it doesn't matter as we are using the same interface.
 You can even build your own blob transfer utility which supports all of the cloud providers.

 > todo

-## Why BlobStorage?

-If all of the examples are using `BlobStorage` and not `IBlobStorageProvider` why do we need the provider at all?
-Wouldn't it be easier if all factory methods would just return `BlobStorage`?
-Yes and no. The thing is, `IBlobStorageProvider` is extremely useful in IoC patterns, and when you do dependency injection and testing it's nice to have an interface instead of a fat class.
-If your code doesn't need it, adding one more line is not that of a big deal, right?